Skip to Content

 The Best Afternoon Teas in London

 There’s nothing more English than an afternoon tea.
-A tradition for well over a century, eating appetisers and sipping on tea in the hours between lunch and dinner has become an utterly indulgent and celebrated experience.
+A tradition for well over a century, eating appetisers and sipping on tea in the hours between lunch and dinner has become an wonderfully indulgent and celebrated experience.

 Best Classic Afternoon Teas in London